pydemic/mundi/README.rst

 Install Mundi using ``pip install mundi`` or your preferred method of choice.
 Now, import it and load the desired information.
-Mundi exposes collections of entries as RegionSet's, dataframes, and single entries Region objects.
+Mundi exposes collections of entries as RegionSet's, or dataframes, and single entries as Region objects.

 For instance, we can get the list of all countries in the world using the mundi.countries() function.